Uncovering Temporal Patterns in Visualizations of High-Dimensional Data

-Since each arrow is defined as a line segment parameterized by points $\mathbf{y}_i$ and $\mathbf{y}_j$, we can achieve directional coherence by adjusting the positions of points $\mathbf{y}_i$ and $\mathbf{y}_j$ accordingly.
+This promotes the formation of smooth, continuous paths for consecutive arrow segments and encourages nearby segments to align in a single direction, enabling their perceptual grouping into a coherent trajectory.
+Since each arrow is represented as a line segment parameterized by points $\mathbf{y}_i$ and $\mathbf{y}_j$, directional coherence is achieved by adjusting the positions of these points accordingly.

 Let $\mathbf{u}_{ij}$ be the unit vector corresponding to the line segment $\mathbf{p}_{ij} = [ \mathbf{y}_i, \, \mathbf{y}_j ]$,

 For each pair of edges $e_{ij}$ and $e_{kl}$ in $E$, we can determine the directional coherence of their corresponding arrows in the embedding by computing the dot product $\mathbf{u}_{ij} \cdot \mathbf{u}_{kl} = || \mathbf{u}_{ij} || \: || \mathbf{u}_{kl} || \cos \theta$, where $\theta$ denotes the angle between the two vectors.
 In our case, $||\mathbf{u}_{ij}|| = ||\mathbf{u}_{kl}|| = 1$, so their dot product simplifies to $\mathbf{u}_{ij} \cdot \mathbf{u}_{kl} = \cos \theta$.
 When $\mathbf{u}_{ij}$ and $\mathbf{u}_{kl}$ point in the same direction, their dot product is $1$.
 Conversely, when $\mathbf{u}_{ij}$ and $\mathbf{u}_{kl}$ point in opposite directions, their dot product is $-1$.
 Therefore, to achieve good directional coherence for any pair of arrows in $E$, we must maximize the dot product of their corresponding directional vectors.